-Child custody: sole custody increasingly rare
+Child custody in RI: sole custody increasingly rare

-Sole custody has really become a relic of the past and should only be implemented in the most extreme circumstances in my opinion.
+Sole custody has really become a relic of the past.
+It should only be implemented in the most extreme circumstances in my opinion.
 Both a father and mother should be involved in decisions concerning their child except under extreme circumstances.
 Judges in Rhode Island (RI) are awarding joint legal custody of a minor child to a vast majority of parents in Rhode Island divorce, child custody and family law cases.
 Sole custody is usually only awarded after a full trial or testimonial hearing on the merits and in the most extreme factual circumstances.

 When may sole Custody be warranted in Providence Family Court?

-- Severe mental health problems of one parent
+- Severe mental health problems of one parent rendering the parent incapable of making sound custodial decisions

 - Little to no relationship between the parent and child.